gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-11-24-so-who-cares/index.md

 Person reading them would certainly not think -
 - why a box in one of my diagram is slightly crooked,
-- why I do not solutions to problems from opp series,
-- why is [opp](/nth-digit-of-an-integer) even a series if only one post was supposed to be released,
+- ~~why is [opp](/nth-digit-of-an-integer) even a series if only one post was supposed to be released~~ fixed it... it's no more a series,
 - why this post does not have a 'undraw.co' cover,
 - why is lady in cover image not centered, there is more white space to left,
 - or why all these questions are in bullet points instead of just being a paragraph...